Quick Start

 Install dependencies

 Create a project and install dependencies.
-WebExtend uses Rsbuild under the hood, which and the @web-extend/rsbuild-plugin
+WebExtend uses Rsbuild as the bundler.
+And the feature of running the extension automatically is based on web-ext.

 mkdir my-extension-app